covjson/cookbook/custom-types.md

 ## Custom range type (or: Custom type in custom fields)

 CoverageJSON enforces a canonical JSON encoding of range data in the `"ranges"` field which generic implementations support.
-Alternative range encodings can be added under the `"alternateRanges"` field.
+Alternative range encodings can be added under the `"rangeAlternates"` field.
 Whether the canonical JSON range data (in this case typically linked from within the `"ranges"` field) is omitted or not depends on the specific use case and has to be carefully evaluated.

 Example: